Privacy Policy

 The security of Customer information is of utmost importance to the Bank and the Bank take all reasonable precautions to protect information from misuse, loss, unauthorized access, modification or disclosure.

-The Bank takes the appropriate security measures, such as computer access limitations and computer virus countermeasures, to prevent the loss, destruction, falsification, and leakage of Customers’ data and personal information.
+The Bank takes the various security ensuring technologies and procedures, such as latest security systems, passwords, computer access limitations and computer virus countermeasures, to prevent the loss, misuse, unauthorized access, illegal usage, destruction, disclosure, damage, falsification, and leakage of Customers’ data and personal information.

 The Bank shall ensure that any agent or service provider of the Bank which receives or has access to data and personal information of the Bank’s Customers shall also maintain strict controls over such personal information to ensure confidentiality.